poph55/yahtzoom/README.md

 		Yahtzoom
 			-Checks to see if there are 5 of any number, if there is, the variable "Yahtzoom" stores 50, if not it stores 0

+## Challenges

+The primary challenge we faced was in debugging.
+There were so many different combinations of actions, with so many user inputs, that ensuring they all worked was actually very difficult.
+Our code ended up being far more complicated just because of constant checks to ensure that the user's inputs wouldn't break the code.
+We also ran into some difficulty